ToxicDonkeyButts/fifth-equilux/Gameplay/Combat.md

 If you have 0 hit points, receiving temporary hit points doesn't restore you to consciousness or stabilize you.
 They can still absorb damage directed at you while you're in that state, but only true healing can save you.

-Unless a feature that grants you temporary hit points has a duration, they last until they're depleted or you finish a long rest.
+Unless a feature that grants you temporary hit points has a duration, they last until they're depleted or you finish a rest.

 # Mounted Combat